Gardeners preparing a compost heap in Sanderstead

 Our sustainable rubbish gardening area emphasises on-site best practice: reducing waste generation through smarter pruning techniques, using reusable tarpaulins and bins, and choosing materials that can be repaired or reused.
 Garden waste is not simply rubbish; it is a resource for composting, mulch production and soil improvement.
 We collaborate with community compost hubs to ensure that organic material returns to local green spaces, closing the loop and building healthier soils.

-Volunteers sorting reusable garden materials for charity Monitoring progress is essential.
+A woman with long blonde hair, smiling and wearing gardening gloves and a checkered shirt, is tending to a woven wicker basket filled with purple flowers in a lush, green garden setting.
+The garden features neatly maintained flower beds with vibrant purple blooms, green foliage, and several trees or shrubs in the background, creating a natural outdoor environment.
+The scene is illuminated by natural daylight, indicating a clear weather day.
+The image reflects outdoor gardening activities that professional gardening services like those at Gardeners Sanderstead support, emphasizing the importance of plant care, landscape maintenance, and sustainable gardening practices in a typical residential garden near Sanderstead or the surrounding area.
+Monitoring progress is essential.
 We publish regular summaries of diversion rates, contamination levels and fleet emissions to show how close we are to the 70% recycling target by 2030.
 Internal training for teams and outreach to clients emphasises proper separation at source.
 Incentives for households and estates include clear labelling and agreed collection points to help maintain clean, high-quality recyclable streams.

 Gardeners Sanderstead